SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 and may contain :kbd:`~` or :envvar:`$HOME` as alternative spellings of the user's home directory, and :envvar:`$USER` as an alternative spelling of the user's userid.
 If relative a path is given,
-it is appended to the directory containing the run description file.
+it is appended to the directory containing the run description YAML file.

-:kbd:`files`
+:kbd:`iodefs`
   The path and name of the :file:`iodef.xml` output files definitions file to use for the run.
   It is copied into the run directory as :file:`iodef.xml` (the file name required by XIOS).
   The value is typically either:

-  * a relative or absolute path to an :file:`iodef.xml` file in the directory tree in which you also store your model configuration elements
   * a relative or absolute run-specific output files definitions file
+  * a relative or absolute path to an :file:`iodef.xml` file in the directory tree in which you also store your model configuration elements e.g. :file:`$HOME/CANYONS/mackenzie_canyon/output/iodef.xml`

 .. _NEMO-3.4-VCS-Revisions: